A view of the peakon world through the lens of approximation theory

 and

 where $D_0 = 1$ and

 CBOPs arise when using the Cauchy kernel $K(x,y)=\frac{1}{x+y}$, whose total positivity follows from the famous formula for the Cauchy determinant,

 In this case, the zeros of $q_n$ interlace those of~$q_{n+1}$ for all~$n$, and likewise for $p_n$ and $p_{n+1}$.
-There are also four-term recurrence relations, Christoffel--Darboux-type identites, Hermité--Pade approximation problems whose solution is given in terms of CBOPs, and more. \end{remark}
+There are also four-term recurrence relations, Christoffel--Darboux-type identities, Hermite--Padé approximation problems whose solution is given in terms of CBOPs, and more. \end{remark}

 \begin{remark} In the context of the discrete cubic string and Degasperis--Procesi peakons, there is essentially only one spectral measure~$\alpha$, since the measure $\beta$ given by~\eqref{eq:DP-measure-beta} depends in a trivial way on $\alpha$ given by~\eqref{eq:DP-measure-alpha}, and likewise for the dual cubic string and Novikov peakons in Section~\ref{sec:Novikov} where actually $\beta=\alpha$, but when we come to Geng--Xue peakons in Section~\ref{sec:GX} there will be two independent spectral measures $\alpha$ and~$\beta$.
 In all these cases the spectral measures are supported at finitely many points, which is a degenerate situation since the determinants $D_n$ will be zero for large~$n$, so there are only finitely many CBOPs.
 Also, $\alpha$ in~\eqref{eq:DP-measure-alpha} is not a measure on~$\R_+$ since it has a point mass at the origin, but no problems with division by zero arise, since the support of~$\beta$ lies in~$\R_+$. \end{remark}